gianpaj/cartrawler.github.io/_collections/_section_ios/apiQueryParams.md

 <dt>countryCode</dt>
 <dd>A country code, such as "US".
 Default is the device location if not provided.</dd>
 <dt>currencyCode</dt>
-<dd>A currency code, such as "USD".
-Default is "EUR" if not provided.</dd>
+<dd>An optional currency code, based on the ISO standard currency codes e.g "USD".
+The currency associated with the device’s system region is used by default.</dd>
 <dt>languageCode</dt>
 <dd>A language code.
 Default is "EN" if not provided.</dd>
 <dt>pickupDate</dt>